top of page

 My Nadi reading was the most amazing thing I encountered in India

-2018 UPDATE
+Update 2018

-The readings were still amazing and 'mind-blowing.'
+The readings were still outstanding and 'mind-blowing.'

-Above: (picture of nadi leaf)
+Above: (picture of a nadi leaf)

 For more articles about the Nadi on the web: